2025–26 UConn Huskies men's basketball team

-The 2025–26 UConn Huskies men's basketball team represents the University of Connecticut in the 2025–26 NCAA Division I men's basketball season.
-The Huskies are led by eighth-year head coach Dan Hurley in the team's sixth season since their return to the Big East Conference.
-The Huskies play their home games at the Harry A. Gampel Pavilion on-campus in Storrs, Connecticut and the PeoplesBank Arena in Hartford, Connecticut.
+The 2025–26 UConn Huskies men's basketball team represented the University of Connecticut in the 2025–26 NCAA Division I men's basketball season.
+The Huskies were led by eighth-year head coach Dan Hurley in the team's sixth season since their return to the Big East Conference.
+The Huskies played their home games at Harry A. Gampel Pavilion on-campus in Storrs, Connecticut, and the PeoplesBank Arena in Hartford, Connecticut.
 This marked the first season that Tom Moore was not on the coaching staff since his second stint started during the 2018–19 season, moving to a general manager role.
+The Huskies finished the season as the NCAA tournament runners-up after losing to Michigan 69–63 in the National championship game.

 Previous season

 The Huskies finished the season 24–11, 14–6 in Big East play, to finish 3rd in the regular season conference standings.
 They defeated Villanova 73–56 in the Big East tournament Quarterfinals before losing to Creighton in the semifinals, 71–62.
 UConn received an at-large bid to the NCAA tournament, where they were awarded a #8 seed.
 The Huskies sought to become the first team to win three straight national championships since UCLA won seven straight championships from 1966–67 to 1972–73.
-However, the team narrowly lost to the eventual national champion champion Florida in the second round, 77–75, ending their three-peat bid.
+However, the team narrowly lost to the eventual national champion Florida in the second round, 77–75, ending their three-peat bid.